roots/bedrock/README.md

 ## TODO

 Must do:
+* Pull/merge production uploads directory

 Nice to have:
 * Make hosts bash script into Grunt task instead.
-* Create loop in server_block.conf.j2 file.
-* Disable caching plugins in database.
+* Disable caching plugins in database?

 ## Information about this projects core architecture